axibase/atsd-use-cases/research/workshop/technical-writing.md

 * For more information, see the [Axibase Documentation](https://axibase.com/docs/atsd/).
 * To install ATSD, read the [Installation article](https://axibase.com/docs/atsd/installation/).

+### Issue Names

+Axibase tracks issues in Redmine.
+Follow these guidelines for proper issue reporting:

+* Use prefixes for specific ticket subjects.
+If `rest-api` is too general a category, add **Python API Client** prefix to the issue subject.
+* Use the imperative for new features.
+* Use descriptive sentences for describing bugs.
+* Link to the relevant documentation.

 > Return to the [Index](#index).